 On account of, for example, acceptance time limits at a particular financial institution, the date of execution <ReqdExctnDt> may be postponed to the next possible working day.
-Financial institutions generally may have different acceptance times depending on the channel and type of payment.
+Financial institutions generally may have different acceptance times depending on the channel, currency and type of payment.
+Also to be considered are financial institution-specific regulations at the time of execution (for example with Instruction Priority = HIGH).